-The government added that tenants would be expected to agree a repayment plan once the outbreak has been brought under control.
+The government added that tenants would be expected to agree a repayment plan once the coronavirus outbreak has been brought under control.

 It said: “At the end of this period, landlords and tenants will be expected to work together to establish an affordable repayment plan, taking into account tenants’ individual circumstances.”